Ask Olive is a place to get your most pressing modern marketing questions addressed by the experts.

 Now, that’s out of the way.
 Let’s talk about why everyone is talking about it.
 The ubiquity of marketing automation is no coincidence.
 There are currently nearly 2,000 companies providing products and services related to marketing technology and automation, and they aren’t just doing it for their health.
 There’s a demand for it.
 Between 2011 and 2014 the number of organizations using marketing automation increased 11 times over.

 There are a myriad of factors contributing to the rapid adoption of marketing automation and it’s not just because it makes a marketer’s life easier, though it does that, too.
-It’s also kind of a no brainer from a ROI standpoint.
+It’s also kind of a no-brainer from an ROI standpoint.
 Companies that employ marketing automation report increasing qualified leads by 451 percent.
 Let’s consider why this may be and what could be contributing to this increase.

 Beyond efficiencies within your marketing organization, the lead scoring and detailed records associated with marketing automation allow your sales team to focus on the warmest of leads.
 This means your sales team can minimize the time they’re spending on dead-end leads and maximize conversions.